Want your perfect workout program?

 Note: Don’t try to use your body’s momentum by rocking back as you pull down.
 This exercise should be done in a slow controlled manner.

-The lat pulldown might be one of the most common exercises you’ll see people do in the gym.
-This doesn’t mean people are doing them right!
 Below are some common mistakes we see people making in the gym when doing lat pull downs.
 Try our quick fix tips to ensure you’re doing lat pulldowns in the most effective and safe way.

 You need to get a full range of motion and stretch while doing the lat pulldown.
-This means you should bring the bar as close to your chest as possible at the bottom of the movement while also letting your arms fully extend as the bar returns to starting position.
-Stretching under tension is an aspect of muscle building that should be taken advantage of.
+Bring the bar down as close to your chest as possible at the bottom of the movement; ideally you touch your chest.

 How To Fix: You should feel a stretch in your lats at the start of the exercise then lower the bar all the way to your chest without curling your wrists.